natreed/P2PChat_w_E2EE/README.md

 - This program is written in python 3.
 It will work when run with any version of python 3.3 to 3.5.
 - To run the program all files will need to be in the same location.
 To execute on the command line enter $ python3 TauNet.py
+- The main menu gives the options of either sending or recieving messages.
+- When sending a message you will remain connected on that socket until you hit the carriage return.
+This will take you back to the main menu.
+- Messages recieved will show up in real-time.
+If you are talking to one person and you receive a message from someone else or want to leave the
+- conversation for any other reason.
+Simply hit return.
+- To switch conversations you must then choose the 'send message' option and send a message to the other person you would like to talk to.
+- To quit hit the carriage return to exit the conversation and select 'quit' (option 3).

 ####For The Encryption
 - Cipher Saber 2